How to Apply for a Provisional Driving Licence

 • Normally resident in Great Britain.

-• 17 years of age or it mustn’t be more than 3 months until you reach your 17th birthday.
+• At least 17 years of age, or else, no more than 3 months until you reach your 17th birthday.

-• Be able to read a car number plate from a distance of 20 metres (with or without glasses/contact lenses).
+• Able to read a car number plate from a distance of 20 metres (with or without glasses/contact lenses).

 • Not currently prevented from driving for any reason.

-• You can provide the addresses of where you have lived over the past three years.
+• Able to provide the addresses of where you have lived over the past three years.

 You can find out more about the cost of applying for your provisional licence on the Gov.uk website.